Boot chain and integrity guarantees¶

 tpm2_*tool with an empty TPM (i.e. it cleans transient objects when the file handle to

-We do not directly make the loaded keyfile object persistent as we would not have enough space in the TPM for all keyfiles we are going to want to use.
+- We make the primary key a persistent object to avoid running the time-consuming Key Derivation Fonction at each boot.
+We do not make the loaded keyfile object persistent as we would not have enough space in the TPM for all keyfiles we are going to want to use.

 Setup for testing¶